+The total, the maximum seismic effect (see Seismic max at Equivalent loads) can be added to load combinations.
 Start the command Load combinations (Loads menu).
-Apply Insert under Load case on a predefined or new load combination, choose a case, define a load factor and press OK.
+Apply Insert case(s) on a predefined or new load combination, choose "(Seismic max)", define a load factor and press OK.